dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

 Arguments for a tail call are handled in exactly the same way as arguments for a normal call, so in line [4], the tail call has a field B value of 3, signifying 2 parameters.
 Field C is 0, for multiple returns; this due to the constant LUA_MULTRET in lua.h.
 In practice, field C is not used by the virtual machine (except as an assert) since the syntax guarantees multiple return results.
-Line [5] is a '``OP_RETURN``' instruction specifying multiple return results.
-This is required when the function called by '``OP_TAILCALL`` is a C function.
+Line [5] is a ``OP_RETURN`` instruction specifying multiple return results.
+This is required when the function called by ``OP_TAILCALL`` is a C function.
 In the case of a C function, execution continues to line [5] upon return, thus the RETURN is necessary.
 Line [6] is redundant.
 When Lua functions are tailcalled, the virtual machine does not return to line [5] at all.

 OP_RETURN instruction
 =====================